 Yellow jackets should not be messed with.
-Yellow jackets are often associated with honey bees, but are much more aggressive, their bodies are different, and where you find one, you can easily find thousands more.
-The more you know about yellow jackets, the easier it will be for you to prevent them.
+They are often associated with honey bees, but are much more aggressive, their bodies are different, and where you find one, you can easily find thousands more.
+The more you know about them, the easier it will be for you to prevent them.

 What Does a Yellow Jacket Look Like?

-Yellow jackets look similar to bumble bees, but their wings rest off to the sides of their bodies, and their bodies are much slimmer than the bumble bee’s.
+They look similar to bumble bees, but their wings rest off to the sides of their bodies, and their bodies are much slimmer than the bumble bee’s.
 Yellow jackets do not have much hair on their bodies as bees do.
 Yellow jackets are about 9 mm to 16 mm long when fully grown.
-The most common color scheme for these stinging insects is black and yellow though some species of yellow jackets may be white and black.
+The most common color scheme for these stinging insects is black and yellow though some species may be white and black.

-Yellow jackets spin large nests out of paper and saliva.
+These crafty insects spin large nests out of paper and saliva.
 Yellow jackets are social insects, which means they live among hundreds or thousands of other yellow jacket wasps.
-The yellow jacket nests can have between 500 and 1,500 compartments in their nests, which offer shelter all throughout the year.
+Their nests can have between 500 and 1,500 compartments in their nests, which offer shelter all throughout the year.
 They won’t die off during the mild winters in Texas.

 Where Do Yellow Jackets Nest?

-It is common to find yellow jacket nesting on the ground as they are ground-dwellers.
+It is common to find these sneaky creatures nesting on the ground as they are ground-dwellers.
 Cracks in sidewalks, under sheds, under porch steps, under decks, and within woodpiles are all ideal places for these stinging insects to establish their nests.

-However, you may also find yellow jacket nests up off the ground.
+However, you may also find their nests up off the ground.
 Some awnings, low branches, playground sets, and yard decorations can attract nesting yellow jackets.
-It is not uncommon to see yellow jackets nesting in and around vents, exhaust areas, and building cavities either.
+It is not uncommon to see nests in and around vents, exhaust areas, and building cavities either.

-Yellow jackets have a sweet tooth.
+These daring insects have a sweet tooth.
 The wasps have a broad diet and are opportunistic feeders, meaning they will often eat whatever is available at the time.
-Yellow jackets will feast on flies, bugs, grubs, and other gardening menaces.
+They will feast on flies, bugs, grubs, and other gardening menaces.
 Their diet isn’t limited to creepy crawlies though.
-Yellow jackets are also attracted to garbage, leftover food, opened sugary drinks, meat, and fish.
+These scavengers are also attracted to garbage, leftover food, opened sugary drinks, meat, and fish.
 No food outside is safe when yellow jackets are hanging around!

 Are Yellow Jackets Aggressive?

-Yellow jackets are dangerous.
+Yes, they are dangerous.
 They aggressively defend their nests, and they congregate in colonies of a thousand or more insects.
 Yellow jackets do not normally sting if they are unprovoked, but any aggravation or perceived threat can get them stinging.
 Wasp stings are painful, and they can cause an allergic reaction or death in individuals who are allergic to the venom.
-Yellow jackets are not like bees; they can sting more than once.
+And unlike bees, they can sting more than once.

 Does Innovative Pest Control Help With Yellow Jackets?